Network Attached Security Standards

 PCs, Laptops & Mobile Devices

 - Unauthorized physical access to an unattended system can result in harmful or fraudulent modification of data, fraudulent email use, or any number of other potentially dangerous situations.
 In light of this, where confidential and/or Restricted Access Information is used or accessed, PCs, laptops and mobile devices such as smart phones, must be configured to "lock" and require a user to re-authenticate if left unattended.
-The table below lists the timeout threshold.
+This list outlines timeout thresholds for each typer of device:

 Vulnerabilities & Patches